Larry-Larriee/Caesar-Cypher/README.md

 **Project Description:**

-For this final project, I have created a ceasar cipher {on Discord*} that can encode and decode using a key.
+I have created a ceasar cipher {on Discord*} that can encode and decode using a key.
 The program will output a left-shift version, and a right-shift version of said key :D

+**Note:**

+.deepsource.toml is a file that allows the deepsource program to run, which is a code editor/suggestor provided for free by the github student developer pack